Welcome to our website.

 We are a group of people who enjoy spending time aboard narrowboats on the UK’s inland waterways.

 The cost of owning a narrowboat is quite high, too high for the average person!
-Apart from the initial capital outlay (£20,000 … £100K+), you have an annual cost to keep her, here are but a few:
+Apart from the initial capital outlay (£20,000 … £100K+), you have annual costs to keep her, here are but a few:

 Not to mention your time involved in making sure all the above (and more) are taken care of.